CyberPhoenix90/ferrum-db/readme.md

 ### The data is not sorted and thus not iterable unlike most (if not all) nosql solutions.

-It is however possible to get a collection of all the keys in an index (in random order).
+It is however possible to get a list of all the keys in an collection (in random order).
 This operation is almost free beyond the IO of transferring it over TCP due to those keys already being stored in memory.
 Then you can use the keys to iterate on the client side.
 However be aware that this means you cannot be sure that the keys do not get deleted or new keys get added while you are iterating.

 ### This DB uses more RAM and has an upper limit to its maximum scale depending on your system RAM.